HakiimJ/regional-poverty-volatility/README.md

 ## Repository Structure

-* `data/`: Contains the cleaned, aggregated 2021 province-level dataset sourced from Badan Pusat Statistik (BPS) Indonesia (n=34).
 * `scripts/`: Contains the master replication R scripts for data preparation, parametric and non-parametric cross-validation loops, prior sensitivity analysis, and the multi-scenario asymptotic simulation grid.
+Real poverty dataset is stored in the script.
+* `1.
+Findings/`: Automatically generated directory where the scripts output the tables, predictive distributions, and SHAP summary plots for real data analysis.
-* `figures/`: Automatically generated directory where the scripts output the tables, predictive distributions, and SHAP summary plots.
+* `2.
+Simulation/`: Automatically generated directory where the scripts output the tables, predictive distributions, and SHAP summary plots for simulation study.

 ## System Requirements and Dependencies